Hong Kong startup challenges Android-Apple dominance | DW | 26.07.2019

 A little-known Hong Kong-based startup is hoping to achieve what even technology behemoths such as Microsoft and Samsung failed to accomplish: challenge the hegemony of Google's Android and Apple's iOS and survive.

-KaiOS Technologies' operating system KaiOS is powering a whole new breed of mobile phones, dubbed smart feature phones.
-These phones resemble Nokia phones of yore with number pads and have limited memory and long battery life but allow users to access high-speed internet and popular apps such as Whatsapp, Facebook, Youtube and Google Assistant.
+KaiOS Technologies' operating system KaiOS is powering a whole new class of mobile phones, dubbed smart feature phones.
+These phones resemble Nokia handsets of yore with number pads and have limited memory and long battery life but allow users to access high-speed internet and popular apps such as Whatsapp, Facebook, Youtube and Google Assistant.

 Smart feature phones, which cost a little as $7 (€6), are helping the poorest of people in developing countries, especially in Asia and Africa, connect to the web.
 For most of these people, who are used to operating basic phones, it's an easy, less-daunting transition.
 Smartphones, which still on an average cost about $300 apiece, are not only expensive but also require a steep learning curve for first-time users, more so when they are illiterate.